New Parking Lot at Black Road/Hwy 400

 Skiing (X Country) |

-The trails are beautifully wooded and groomed for classic skiing.
-Soon to be expanded, these trails are perfect for an afternoon outing with the family.
+The Humphrey Nature Trails has two distinct loops for the beginner and intermediate skier.
+These beautiful wooded trails are groomed for classic skiing.
 For a more intense workout head out to the Georgian Nordic Ski and Canoe Club located at 9 Mile Lake Road in Parry Sound where the trails are groomed for both classic and skate ski enthusiasts.
-Other trails in the area welcome all skiers but are not groomed for classic skiing.
-Please visit the Trails page for more information. |

 Snowmobiling and ATVing |